Research Incubator in Climate and Health

-The Research Incubator, open to faculty across all Rutgers units, offers mechanisms to build and seed collaborative research projects among interdisciplinary groups, support pilot projects for early-career faculty, and provide enhanced support mechanisms for participants toward external funding submissions that will sustain their future development.
+Open to faculty across all Rutgers units, the Research Incubator offers mechanisms to build and seed collaborative research projects among interdisciplinary groups, support pilot projects for early-career faculty, and provide enhanced support mechanisms for participants toward external funding submissions that will sustain their future development.
 Additionally, the incubator aims to foster a growing community of scholars across Rutgers with research interests at the nexus of climate and health.

 - An Ideas Café for researchers to share ideas with one another and foster new collaborations (optional).

 - A symposium for interested teams and early-career faculty to pitch their project concepts and receive feedback from peers (required to apply for seed funding).

 - A competitive seed funding initiative for symposium participants to apply for funding to further develop their projects, with two tracks:

 A. for interdisciplinary teams of three or more Rutgers faculty, pilot grants of up to $150,000.

 B. for early-career Rutgers faculty to support single-investigator projects, pilot grants of up to $50,000.

 - Proposal development support and other programming for seed funding recipients throughout the grant term to help investigators and teams prepare for larger external grants and strengthen internal connections in the climate-health community (open to seed funding recipients only).